Vishal-Tx/Auth-and-Security/README.md

 ### Sign in or Sign up to reveal the secret and add your own.

-### You can sign up & sign in using the traditional or via your facebook and google id.
+### You can sign up & sign in using the traditional method or via your facebook and google id.

 ### Technology Used:-
  #### 1. Javascript